pleonova/llm-chrome-extension/Chrome Extension ToDo.md

 ## Setup (*subject to change as the prompt API is a trial feature*)
 * Complete the steps outlined in the README.md file in the Getting Started section (you should have completed uploading the extension files)
-* Make sure you have the latest version of Chrome installed.
+* Make sure you have the latest version of Chrome installed (minimum version 131)
 * Register for the `Gemini API Access` trial here https://developer.chrome.com/origintrials/#/register_trial/
   * Enter `chrome-extension://<extension-id>` in the Web Origin field
   * To find the extension-id, open chrome://extensions/ in Chrome and click on `Details` on the extension you just uploaded.
 Look at the URL field , it will look like this: `chrome-extension://id=?<extension-id>/`, you can also find the ID in the table.